CIS3296SoftwareDesignF21/prj-04-the-snake-game/README.md

 new types of online games which are visually pleasing yet also challenging due to his large amount of knowledge of video games.
 He will use the snake game to challenge himself to harder gameplay with the new upgrades that have been implemented to the classic game; As well as enjoy the visually pleasing aesthetics that have been added.
+The new feature added of being able to collect extra lives allows him to play this challenging game for a longer amount of time, which he enjoys compared to the video games he is usually used to.

 ```
 #### _Persona 2_